Avoid the criticism mistake

 Ask yourself: “Why am I telling them this, what do I hope to achieve?” perhaps it is because you need sympathy or because you need to know if you are being a fool.
 We all want to make sure we are ‘normal’ in the eyes of the world.

 If you are going to get divorced then make sure you have planned it right for everyone to come out the best they can.
 Your in-law may still need to be in your life, parents still need to be in children’s lives.
 Did you know that children become are more grounded when their divorced parents were still able to talk?

-Here at Divorce Negotiator we are passionate about helping people and so we are offering you a sounding board to ensure that you avoid the pitfalls that so many others have suffered.
 We are here to listen and we don’t charge to listen so why not call today and put one step in place.